 Popular as pets due to their small size, beauty, and intelligence, green-cheeked conures have stolen many a bird lover's heart in recent years.
 Their curiosity, spunk, and playful nature make them interesting and entertaining pets.
 Mischievous and engaging, green-cheeked conures pack a lot of personality into a small package.
 The fact that is less noisy than most other parrots—and more affordable—adds to the appeal.

-The green-cheeked (or green cheek) conure also is known as the green-cheeked parakeet, the yellow-sided conure, and green-cheeked parrot.
+Common Names: Green-cheeked (or green cheek) conure, green-cheeked parakeet, yellow-sided conure, green-cheeked parrot